Entropy is Conserved in Hawking Radiation as Tunneling: a Revisit of the Black Hole Information Loss Paradox: Introduction

 In a recent communication \cite{zcz09}, we visited the topic of the black hole information loss paradox starting with the non-thermal spectrum obtained by Parikh and Wilczek \cite{pw00}.
 For a typical black hole, a Schwarzchild black hole, we discover the existence of correlation among Hawking radiations.
 Upon carefully evaluating the amount of information carried away in this correlation, we find there is simply no loss of information and that the entropy is conserved for the total system of the black hole plus its radiations.
 The information coded into the correlations and carried away by the Hawking radiation is found to balance exactly the amount claimed lost previously \cite{zcz09}.
 Our result thus shows that tunneling through the horizon is an entropy-conserving process when the entropy associated with the correlations of emitted particles is included.
 This conclusion is consistent with the principle of unitarity for quantum mechanics concerning an isolated system.

 The purpose of this article is to revisit the paradox of black hole information loss, along the ideas originally developed by us in the earlier communication \cite{zcz09}.
 In addition to provide more details for an indepth understanding and to support our original claim, we also extend our previous analysis from the Schwarzschild black holes to the Reissner-Nordstr \"{o}m black holes, the Kerr black holes, and the Kerr-Newman black holes.
 For charged black holes, both tunnelings due to massless neutral particles and massive charged particles will be considered.
 We find: (a) sequentially tunneled particles are correlated with each other, and (b) the entropy of the total system composed of a black hole and its radiations is conserved provided correlations between Hawking radiations are included.
 For massless neutral particles, due to charge conservation the black hole will evolve into the extreme case where the temperature is zero and the radiation vanishes.
 The total entropy remains conserved during the evolution.
 Before the extreme case arrives, all our analysis remain appropriate and the correlation is found to be capable of taking the information out from a charged black hole as we suggested.
 In the extreme case, the total information remains conserved, although some may have leaked out while others stay in the stable extreme black hole.
 In order to avoid the extreme case we analyze the tunneling of massive charged particles from the Reissner-Nordstr\"{o}m black holes and we verify that the entropy conservation still holds due to energy and charge conservations.
-For rotating black holes and charged rotating black holes, the same conclusion is reached: information is carried out by correlations among the non-thermal radiations; the total entropy is conserved and no information is lost.
+For rotating black holes and charged rotating black holes, the same conclusion is reached: information is carried out by correlations among the non-thermal radiations; the total entropy is conserved.
 Thus the Hawking radiation as tunneling in the above cases must also be unitary.
 Additionally, we discuss Hawking radiation as tunneling through a quantum horizon where a black hole may evolve into a remnant and not evaporate at all.
-This case does not conflict with our claim of no information loss either, as information is still carried away by the correlations between outgoing particles.
-When geometrical non-commutativity is incorporated into the Schwarzschild spacetime and with the tunneling probability obtained in the background, our discussion is found to remain applicable.
-Total information remains conserved for the non-thermal radiation in a non-commutative space.
+This case does not conflict with our claim of entropy conservation either, as information is still carried away by the correlations between outgoing particles.